-In 2012, 53 t of cobbler was caught in the South Coast Estuarine Managed Fishery.
-The majority (82%) of this catch was taken in Wilson Inlet.
+In 2013, 67 t of cobbler was caught in the South Coast Estuarine Managed Fishery.
+The majority (84%) of this catch was taken in Wilson Inlet.
 In Wilson Inlet, annual cobbler landings steadily increased after the 1940s (minimal catch at this time) until the mid 1980s.
 Since 1985, annual landings have varied substantially but the overall trend has been stable.
 Annual landings reached an historical peak of 79 t in 1985 and again in 2003.
 Fluctuations in landings are believed to mainly reflect variations in the availability of cobbler due to variations in recruitment.

-Black bream: In 2012, 97% of commercial landings of black bream in WA were caught in the South Coast Bioregion, with the remaining 3% from the West Coast Bioregion.
-In the South Coast Bioregion, landings were mainly taken in Beaufort Inlet (55% of landings), Stokes Inlet (16%), Oyster Harbour (14%) and Wilson Inlet (6%).
-Minor black bream landings were reported in 11 other estuaries.
+Black bream: In 2013, 97% of commercial landings of black bream in WA were caught in the South Coast Bioregion, with the remaining 3% from the West Coast Bioregion.
+In the South Coast Bioregion, landings were mainly taken in Beaufort Inlet (33% of landings), Stokes Inlet (29%), Oyster Harbour (13%) and Wilson Inlet (10%).
+Minor black bream landings were reported in 7 other estuaries.

-In 2012, a total of 43 t of black bream was landed in South Coast estuaries.
+In 2013, a total of 41 t of black bream was landed in South Coast estuaries.
 Since 2000, total South Coast landings of black bream have ranged from 30 t (in 2000) to 65 t (in 2010).
 The 2010 catch was the highest recorded in the South Coast Bioregion since 1993 (when the catch was 70 t), mainly due to high landings within Stokes Inlet.

 Historically, Stokes Inlet has contributed the greatest proportion of black bream landings of any single South Coast estuary.
-From 1980 to 2012, annual landings in Stokes Inlet exhibited a stable (non-directional) trend and averaged 12 t per year (range 1-37 t).
+From 1980 to 2013, annual landings in Stokes Inlet exhibited a stable (non-directional) trend and averaged 12 t per year (range 1-37 t).

 Since 2005, Beaufort Inlet has surpassed Stokes Inlet as the main producer of black bream along the south coast.
 Minimal landings of black bream were taken in Beaufort Inlet prior to 1993.
 From the late 1990s to 2005, landings gradually increased and have remained relatively high in subsequent years.
 Since 2005, annual landings have ranged from 10 to 26 t.
 Annual landings of black bream in Wilson Inlet and Oyster Harbour also followed an increasing trend after the late 1990s.
 Wilson Inlet landings peaked at 18 t in 2005 and Oyster Harbour landings peaked at 12 t in 2008.
-The catches in these estuaries then declined gradually, reaching 3 t and 6 t, respectively, in 2012.
+The catches in these estuaries then declined gradually, reaching 4 t and 5 t, respectively, in 2013.
 These catch trends appear to be the result of strong recruitment by black bream in Beaufort Inlet, Wilson Inlet and Oyster Harbour in the mid-1990s.

+Recreational catch estimate (2013):

+Key species

-Recreational catch estimate (2012): NA Nearshore + estuarine catch (most recent estimate 2000/01): 368 tonnes (key species only) Estuarine catch only (most recent estimate 2002/03): 50 tonnes (key species only) Boat-based nearshore + estuarine catch (most recent estimate 2011/12):
+Nearshore + estuarine catch (most recent estimate 2000/01): 368 tonnes

-37 tonnes (key species only)
+Estuarine catch only (most recent estimate 2002/03): 50 tonnes

+Boat-based nearshore + estuarine catch (most recent estimate 2011/12): 37 tonnes

-Recreational catch levels of finfish in nearshore and estuarine waters of the South Coast Bioregion were not estimated in 2012.
-The most recent nearshore estimates are from the National Recreational and Indigenous Fishing Survey conducted in 2000/01 (South Coast Nearshore and Estuarine Table 2).
-The most recent estuarine estimates are from a creel survey in 2002/03 (South Coast Nearshore and Estuarine Table 3).
+Recreational catch levels of finfish in nearshore and estuarine waters of the South Coast Bioregion were not estimated in 2013.
+The most recent nearshore estimates are from the National Recreational and Indigenous Fishing Survey conducted in 2000/01 (Henry and Lyle 20031).
+The most recent estuarine estimates are from a creel survey in 2002/03 (Smallwood and Sumner 2007)2.
 While the dominant species in the current catch are probably similar to those caught in these surveys, the catch and effort levels by recreational fishers may have changed substantially.
 Therefore, the current total catch level cannot be estimated.